farizrahman4u/seq2seq/README.md

 Note that we had to specify the complete input shape, including the samples dimensions.
 This is because we need a static hidden state(similar to a stateful RNN) for transferring it across layers.
 (Update : Full input shape is not required in the latest version, since we switched to Recurrent Shop backend).
 By the way, Seq2Seq models also support the `stateful` argument, in case you need it.

-You can also experiment with the hidden state propogation turned  off.
+You can also experiment with the hidden state propagation turned  off.
 Simply set the arguments `broadcast_state` and `inner_broadcast_state` to `False`.

 **Peeky Seq2seq model**: